Knight First Amendment Institute v. Trump: Background

-Lower court ruling
+District Court ruling

-Oral arguments were heard before Judge Naomi Reice Buchwald on March 9, 2018.
+Oral arguments were heard before Judge Naomi Reice Buchwald of the District Court for the Southern District of New York on March 9, 2018.
 On May 23, 2018, Buchwald granted in part and denied in part the plaintiff's motion for an injunction against Trump's blocking of Twitter accounts, ruling that such actions are unconstitutional on First Amendment grounds.
 The court ruled that the @realDonaldTrump Twitter account is "a presidential account as opposed to a personal account", and blocking people from it violates their rights to participate in a "designated public forum".
 Buchwald introduced the decision by writing:

 This case requires us to consider whether a public official may, consistent with the First Amendment, “block” a person from his Twitter account in response to the political views that person has expressed, and whether the analysis differs because that public official is the President of the United States.
 The answer to both questions is no.

 After this ruling, the seven Twitter users that were a part of the lawsuit were unblocked by the managers of Trump's account.
-In August 2018, the government filed an appeal with the United States Court of Appeals for the Second Circuit.
-Also in August, the Knight First Amendment Institute sent a letter to the U.S. Justice Department requesting that the President comply with the Judge's ruling and unblock a list of 41 additional Twitter users, including Danny Zuker, MoveOn activist Jordan Uhl, health care activist Laura Packard, and journalists like Alex Kotch and Jules Suzdaltsev.
+In August 2018, the government filed an appeal with the Court of Appeals for the Second Circuit.
+Also in August, the Knight First Amendment Institute sent a letter to the Department of Justice requesting that the President comply with the Judge's ruling and unblock a list of 41 additional Twitter users, including Danny Zuker, MoveOn activist Jordan Uhl, health care activist Laura Packard, and journalists like Alex Kotch and Jules Suzdaltsev.
 Those users were then unblocked by @realDonaldTrump.
-Regardless, the Trump Administration appealed the ruling to the Second Circuit Court of Appeals, claiming that the district court had subjected him to unconstitutional viewpoint discrimination in violation of his own free speech rights.
+Regardless, the Trump Administration appealed the ruling to the Second Circuit, claiming that the district court had subjected him to unconstitutional viewpoint discrimination in violation of his own free speech rights.

-Circuit court ruling and subsequent developments
+Circuit Court ruling and appeal to U.S. Supreme Court

 The Second Circuit issued its decision in July 2019, upholding the district court ruling.
-The Second Circuit determined that Trump used his Twitter to conduct official government business, and therefore, he cannot block Americans from the account on the basis of their political views.
+The Second Circuit determined that Trump used his Twitter account to conduct what he held out to the public to be official government business, and therefore, he cannot block Americans from the account on the basis of viewpoint.
 The government was denied an en banc review by the full Second Circuit in March 2020.